EMBRYOPSIDA Pirani & Prado

 ONAGRACEAE Jussieu, nom. cons.
 Back to Myrtales

-Plants herbaceous; flavonoid sulphates +; raphides +; (leaves spiral), lamina vernation ± flat to involute, margins toothed, stipules 0); inflorescence raceme or spike (flowers axillary), bracteoles often 0; C deciduous, (not clawed); A straight, anthers polythecate; pollen with viscin threads, starchy, (colpate), apertures protruding, ektexine paracrystalline, beaded; ovary alternating with K, (placentation parietal), stigma capitate; ovules with outer integument 2-5 cells across, inner integument 2(-3) cells across, parietal tissue ca 2(?-13 - Vesque) cells across, nucellar cap ca 2 cells across; embryo sac with micropylar megaspore functional, 4-nucleate [Oenothera type]; fruit opening loculicidally down the sides; exotesta often hairy or papillate, inner walls thickened and lignified (mesotestal cells thickened, ± sclerotic; endotegmic cells longitudinally elongated, "tanniniferous", inner walls thickened); endosperm nuclear, diploid.
+Plants herbaceous; flavonoid sulphates +; raphides +; (leaves spiral), lamina vernation ± flat to involute, margins toothed, stipules 0); inflorescence raceme or spike, (flowers axillary), bracteoles often 0; C deciduous, (not clawed); A straight, anthers polythecate; pollen with viscin threads, starchy, (colpate), apertures protruding, ektexine paracrystalline, beaded; ovary alternating with K, (placentation parietal), stigma capitate; ovules with outer integument 2-5 cells across, inner integument 2(-3) cells across, parietal tissue ca 2(?-13 - Vesque) cells across, nucellar cap ca 2 cells across; micropylar megaspore functional, embryo sac 4-nucleate [Oenothera type]; fruit opening loculicidally down the sides; exotesta often hairy or papillate, inner walls thickened and lignified (mesotestal cells thickened, ± sclerotic; endotegmic cells longitudinally elongated, "tanniniferous", inner walls thickened); endosperm nuclear, diploid.

 22[list]/656 - two subfamilies below.
 World-wide (map: based on Raven 1963, 1967; Meusel et al. 1978; Trop.
 Afr.
 Fl.
 Pl.
 Ecol.
 Distr.
 1. 2003; P. Hoch & W. Wagner, pers. comm.).